I've been told that I shouldn't grieve for a cat because they're “just an animal,” but to me, my cats are my babies, just with fur.

 It was warm, and it was nice to get out of the house for a while.

-We stayed until nearly dark, and it’s finally starting to stay light a little bit later.
+We stayed until nearly dark, and it’s finally starting to stay light a little later.

-I’m guessing he wasn’t thrilled when I told him that I wanted a little quiet this weekend and to manage the constant noise.
+I’m guessing he wasn’t thrilled when I told him that I wanted a little quiet this weekend and that he needed to manage the constant noise.

 That, plus me reminding him that it will be three years in October since he moved back in.